circleci/circleci-docs/jekyll/_cci2/tutorials.md

 <a href="{{ site.baseurl }}/2.0/sample-config/">Sample `config.yml` Files</a> | Four sample `config.yml` files using parallel Workflows, sequential Workflows, fan-in/fan-out Workflows, and building Linux and iOS in one configuration file.
 {: class="table table-striped"}

+## Tutorials

-Use the tutorials to learn how to use more of the customization that is possible in a `.circleci/config.yml`.
+Use the tutorial associated with your platform to learn about the customization that is possible in a `.circleci/config.yml`.

 Platform Guide | Description
 ----|----------